 Be Careful of the Personal Information You Share Online

 It is imperative that users exercise an abundance of caution when sharing personal information online.
-As social networking platforms continue to gain momentum and experience consistent growth in popularity, online profiles only create less work for malicious actors looking to carry out spear-phishing attacks.
+As social networking platforms continue to gain momentum and experience consistent growth in popularity, online profiles only create less work for malicious actors looking to carry out these types of attacks.
 Users are encouraged to evaluate their social media profiles and consider how much of their own personal information is readily available for potential attackers to view and utilize for the purpose of manipulation.
-If there is something that you would not want a potential attacker to access, it is advised that you either avoid posting or ensure that privacy settings are configured in a way that restricts what others -- specifically those you are not friends with -- can see.
+If there is something that you would not want a potential phishing attacker to access, it is advised that you either avoid posting or ensure that privacy settings are configured in a way that restricts what others — specifically those you are not friends with — can see.